 - Which gender do you identify most with?

-- Don’t want to say
+- Prefer not to say

-4. Related to the qualification: This is a very subjective question that needs prior evaluation, such as understanding whether many colleges or school students may take your survey and will this feedback on qualification will be useful to you.
+This very subjective question needs prior evaluation, such as understanding whether many colleges or school students may take your survey and whether this feedback on qualification will be useful to you.